optimizely/aws-lambda-at-edge-starter-kit/README.md

    >
    > **Lambda Layers**: If you need additional libraries, custom runtimes, or configuration files to use alongside your Lambda function, consider looking into utilizing [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html).

-7. After your Lambda Function is set up, ensure that you have provisioned it with Lambda@Edge permissions and associate it with your CloudFront distribution.
+7. After your Lambda Function is set up, provision it with Lambda@Edge permissions and associate it with your CloudFront distribution.
 Set the CloudFront trigger for this function to be "Viewer Request".

    > Note: CloudFront triggers are associated with only one specific version of your Lambda function.
 Remember to update the CloudFront trigger assignment as needed when pushing new versions of your Lambda function.
 You may, for example, need to have one function that handles receiving viewer requests (viewer request trigger) and one function that handles returning a response to the viewer (viewer response trigger).